What Is Valley Fever?

 Your doctor might take an X-ray.

-She might also take a sample of tissue from your body.
-If the tissue or blood needs to go to a lab for more tests, the results might need a few weeks to get back to your doctor.
+They might also take a sample of tissue from your body.
+If the tissue or blood needs to go to a lab for more tests, the results might take a few weeks to get back to your doctor.

 Valley fever usually doesn’t need medical treatment.
 For people who are otherwise healthy, bed rest and drinking plenty of fluids are enough.
 Your doctor will keep a close watch on how you’re doing.